China: Hong Kong WHRD and lawyer arrested ahead of Tienanmen commemorationEvent

 - Summary for Publications

-On 4 June 2021, Chow Hang-tung, pro-democracy WHRD and leader of the student group Hong Kong Alliance in Support of Patriotic Democratic Movements of China, was arrested by the police whole publicising the commemoration of Tienanmen massacre in Hong Kong, China.
+On 4 June 2021, Chow Hang-tung, pro-democracy WHRD and lawyer, was arrested by the police whole publicising the commemoration of Tienanmen massacre in Hong Kong, China.